-• Business loan for women
+Business loan for women

-✓ This loan is designed to provide assistance to new and existing woman-owned business.
-If their businesses have a revenue stream and positive cash flow but lacks a deposit, collateral or security, they can qualify for a loan of up to R50 million.
+This loan is designed to provide assistance to new and existing woman-owned businesses.
+The loan is for businesses that have a revenue stream and positive cash flow but lacks a deposit, collateral or security.
+The applicants can qualify for a term loan, commercial vehicle & asset finance, overdraft facility for up to R15 million.
+The repayment term varies from 12 to 16 months.
+Applicant may choose to repay their loan monthly, bi-monthly, quarterly or annually.
+Excluded businesses are those trading with alcohol, tobacco, ammunition and directors with own collateral.